praparn/kubernetes_202005/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 * `nginx.ingress.kubernetes.io/limit-connections`: number of concurrent connections allowed from a single IP address.
 A 503 error is returned when exceeding this limit.
 * `nginx.ingress.kubernetes.io/limit-rps`: number of requests accepted from a given IP each second.
 The burst limit is set to 5 times the limit.
 When clients exceed this limit,  [limit-req-status-code](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#limit-req-status-code) ***default:*** 503 is returned.
 * `nginx.ingress.kubernetes.io/limit-rpm`: number of requests accepted from a given IP each minute.
 The burst limit is set to 5 times the limit.
 When clients exceed this limit,  [limit-req-status-code](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#limit-req-status-code) ***default:*** 503 is returned.
 * `nginx.ingress.kubernetes.io/limit-rate-after`: initial number of kilobytes after which the further transmission of a response to a given connection will be rate limited.
+This feature must be used with [proxy-buffering](#proxy-buffering) enabled.
 * `nginx.ingress.kubernetes.io/limit-rate`: number of kilobytes per second allowed to send to a given connection.
 The zero value disables rate limiting.
+This feature must be used with [proxy-buffering](#proxy-buffering) enabled.
 * `nginx.ingress.kubernetes.io/limit-whitelist`: client IP source ranges to be excluded from rate-limiting.
 The value is a comma separated list of CIDRs.

 If you specify multiple annotations in a single Ingress rule, limits are applied in the order `limit-connections`, `limit-rpm`, `limit-rps`.